Sharon Davies

 Sharon Davies is a fictional character from the Australian soap opera Neighbours, played by Jessica Muschamp.
 She made her first appearance on 29 July 1988.
 Sharon is the younger sister of Bronwyn Davies (Rachel Friend).
 During her time in Neighbours, Sharon's storylines included setting fire to the coffee shop, a love triangle with Lucy Robinson (Sasha Close) and Nick Page (Mark Stevens), pushing Lucy into a swimming pool and developing an eating disorder.
 The character was written out in 1990 as part of a cast exodus and her departure aired on 7 June 1990.
-Muschamp reprised the role for a cameo appearance in the show's finale on 28 July 2022.
+Muschamp reprised the role for a cameo appearance in the show's then-finale episode on 28 July 2022.
+In October 2023, Muschamp confirmed she would be returning for a guest stint.
+Sharon returned on 3 November 2023 and departed on 8 November 2023.

 Casting

-While studying for her VCE in 1988, Muschamp attended an audition for the part of Sharon, the younger sister of Bronwyn Davies (played by Rachel Friend).
+While studying for her HSC at Toorak College in 1988, Muschamp attended an audition for the part of Sharon, the younger sister of Bronwyn Davies (played by Rachel Friend).
 Muschamp had intended to concentrate on her studies, but that changed when she learned about the Neighbours audition.
 She thought it would be a good experience and she did not expect to get the role.
-Muschamp was initially contracted for a brief stint with the show, but when she proved popular with viewers she was promoted to the regular cast.
+Muschamp was initially contracted for a 13-week guest stint and had to "juggle" her schoolwork and learning scripts.
+She stated: "I got the part in Neighbours very quickly and I've thrown myself into it wholeheartedly.
+But I haven't forgotten about the schoolwork.
+I want to get through this year at school and try to get into an arts course."
+Muschamp's character proved popular with viewers and she was soon promoted to the regular cast.
 During her time with Neighbours, Muschamp said she "had a ball" working with the other members of the cast.